 - Sponsored Content

-If you find yourself wanting to quench your thirst at value while enjoying delicious eats, check out our picks for killer happy hour specials in Tucson.
+If you find yourself wanting to quench your thirst at value while enjoying delicious eats, check out our picks for over 40 killer happy hour specials in Tucson.

 For more information, visit 47scott.com.

 With the lovely outdoor seating, classy but modest interior, creative cocktails, and top-notch local ingredients, AK’s happy hour is a force to be reckoned with.

 Happy hour bites start at $4, cocktail specials are $6, house wines are $5, and select beers are $4.
 Happy hour runs daily from 3 to 6 p.m.

 For more information, visit agustinkitchen.com.

 Barrio Brewing is a local favorite for helping put Tucson beer on the map.
 They also offer really tasty food to pair with a great happy hour.

 Monday through Friday 3 to 7 p.m., Barrio features half-priced appetizers and $1 off glasses of wine, cocktails, and draft beers.